 I went back to the table with the Cypripediums and picked up another.

 My father loved orchids.

 Love you dad!

-Thanks dad for teaching me how to veggie garden and for appreciating every single orchid I ever gave you as very special gift.
+Thanks dad for teaching me how to vegetable garden and for appreciating every single orchid I ever gave you, as very special gift.
 No matter how small or how weird.

 |Dad, Me, Mom and Little Brother.|